 Vintage postcard with unknown nationality and editor (US?).
 William Hart was known as 'The Two-Gun Man'.

-A story book hero or a bully?
+A storybook hero or a bully?

 During the late 1910s and early 1920s, Willam S. Hart was one of the most consistently popular movie stars, frequently ranking high among male actors in popularity contests held by movie fan magazines.
 At IMDb, Ed Stephan describes William S. Hart as "A storybook hero, the original screen cowboy, ever forthright and honest, even when (as was often the case) he played a villain."

+From 1920 to 1925, he was the owner of his own film company, William S. Hart Productions (1920-1925) aka The William S. Hart Co.
+William S. Hart's career began to dwindle in the early 1920s due to the publicity surrounding a paternity suit against him, which was eventually dismissed.
 In 1921, Roscoe 'Fatty'Arbuckle was charged with the rape and manslaughter of aspiring actress Virginia Rappe.
-The case had many salacious aspects particularly surrounding the sexual injuries found on the victim's body.
+The case had many salacious aspects, particularly surrounding the sexual injuries found on the victim's body.
 Many of Arbuckle's fellow actors refused to give any comments to the press.
-However, Hart who had never met or worked with Arbuckle, made a number of damaging public statements in which he presumed the actor's guilt.
+However, Hart who had never met or worked with Arbuckle, made several damaging public statements in which he presumed the actor's guilt.

+Arbuckle later wrote a premise for a film parodying Hart as a thief, bully, and wife-beater, which was bought by Buster Keaton.
+The following year, Keaton co-wrote, directed and starred in the comedy film The Frozen North (1922).
+As a result, Hart refused to speak to Keaton for many years.
 By that time, Hart's brand of gritty, rugged Westerns with drab costumes and moralistic themes gradually fell out of fashion.
 The public became attracted by a new kind of movie cowboy, epitomised by Tom Mix, who wore flashier costumes and was faster with the action.
 Paramount dropped Hart.

 He made his last film, Tumbleweeds (King Baggott, 1925), for United Artists and retired to a ranch in Newhall, California.
 While living in semi-retirement in Newhall, he was disturbed by a plane which kept flying over his house.
-The plane was being piloted by Amelia Earhart, and they ended up becoming good friends after he invited her to dinner in order to complain about the noise her plane was making.
+The plane was being piloted by Amelia Earhart, and they ended up becoming good friends after he invited her to dinner to complain about the noise her plane was making.
+By that time audiences were more interested in the antics of Tom Mix or Hoot Gibson than the Victorian moralising of Hart.
+Hart was a friend of legendary Wild West lawman Wyatt Earp, and along with Tom Mix, he was a pallbearer at Earp's funeral in 1929.

+William S. Hart died in 1946 in Newhall and is buried in Greenwood Cemetery, N.Y.
+He was married to actress Winifred Westover from 1921 till their divorce in 1927.
+They had one child, William S. Hart, Jr. (1922–2004).
 He donated his estate to the City of Los Angeles, on the condition they install a fountain and use the park for the arts.
 Today, the internationally renowned Actors Studio has its West Coast branch at the William S. Hart Park, in West Hollywood, in Hart's old estate.
 His mansion in Newhall, California, is now a museum and has been preserved with its original fixtures and furnishings intact.

 British postcard in the Cinema Stars series by Lilywhite Ltd., no. CM 44.
 Photo: Triangle Pictures.